malva-ot/nomo/nomo-intro.md

 This too eliminates an infinite range of potential structural information for the benefit of also eliminating an infinite range of both complexity and ambiguity.
 Once again, note that a limited but powerful set of structural information **is** added through the definitions of composed identifiers.

-#### 4.1.4 Structured
+#### 4.1.4 Associative

 The nature of the structures defined at the identifier layer are described in detail in [**Nomo: Identifier Primitives**](./nomo-id-primitives.md).
-The only key point to note here is that all the structures are ultimately composed of strings.
+Those structures provide a limited set of ways in which to **associate** multiple.
+Most importantly, a **name** is a simple sequence of strings, while a **qualified resource name** is a set of names and other structures, where each part is associated with a specific predefined concept related to set theory: In short, a principal, a set, a subset, and an element.

 #### 4.1.5 Context-free